Yazwh0/BitMagic.Legacy/README.md

 Here is an example of some csasm code:

-    reference System.Drawing.Primitives // reference use system.drawing as it contains the color struct. using System.Drawing
+    reference System.Drawing.Primitives; // reference and use system.drawing as it contains the color struct. using System.Drawing;

     @X16Header();   // adds a header that will start the application.
 The first address of code will be $810.

     .loop:          // application does nothing
     jmp loop

     // define a function that can be reused, akin to a 'macro'.
-It takes a color as defined in System.Drawing, changes it into 4 bit colour and writes it to the VERA. void SetColour(Color colour)
+    // It takes a color as defined in System.Drawing, changes it into 4 bit colour and writes it to the VERA. void SetColour(Color colour)
     {
         lda #@(((colour.G >> 4) << 4) + (colour.B >> 4))